erwincoumans/visual_debugger/README.md

 ## run

-First start the visual debugger executable, and leave it running.
+First start the opengl_visual_debugger executable, and leave it running.
 In a separate program, run the shared_memory_client to send data.

 ![](https://raw.githubusercontent.com/erwincoumans/visual_debugger/main/visual_debugger.png)